 The vegetables that you harvest yourself will also be on the dinner table.

 This is a boarding house.
 You can see the ski slopes right in front of you.
+After breakfast, you can enjoy skiing and snowboarding until the sun sets.

 Japanese-style boarding houses have an individual charm based on their owner's tastes.
 The owners themselves are unique as well.
 For example, some can act as skiing and hiking guides, while some can teach you how to make things such as handmade lampshades.